Sexual harassment is more common in mining than most other industries, according to the Australian Human Rights Commission. (AHRC).

 Workers reported unwanted touching and advances, in addition to inappropriate pictures and text messages from co-workers.

-In its submission, BHP apologised to staff affected by inappropriate conduct:
+BHP has subsequently apologised to staff affected by inappropriate conduct:

 “We are deeply sorry and apologise unreservedly to those who have experienced, or continue to experience, any form of sexual harassment in our workplaces.”